betorvs/sensu-opsgenie-handler/README.md

-  -a, --auth string                  The OpsGenie API authentication token, use default from OPSGENIE_AUTHTOKEN env var -L, --descriptionLimit int         The maximum length of the description field (default 15000) -d, --descriptionTemplate string   The template for the description to be sent (default "{{.Check.Output}}") -F, --fullDetails                  Include the more details to send to OpsGenie like proxy_entity_name, occurrences and agent details arch and os
+  -a, --auth string                  The OpsGenie API authentication token, use default from OPSGENIE_AUTHTOKEN env var -L, --descriptionLimit int         The maximum length of the description field (default 15000) -d, --descriptionTemplate string   The template for the description to be sent (default "{{.Check.Output}}")
+      --escalation-team string       The OpsGenie Escalation Responders Team, use default from OPSGENIE_ESCALATION_TEAM env var
+  -F, --fullDetails                  Include the more details to send to OpsGenie like proxy_entity_name, occurrences and agent details arch and os
   -h, --help                         help for sensu-opsgenie-handler -i, --includeEventInNote           Include the event JSON in the payload sent to OpsGenie